Feline lower urinary tract disease: Others

-Unlike in humans, bacterial infection (UTI) is a very rare cause of FLUTD, accounting for 1-5% of cats younger than 10 years.
+Unlike in humans, bacterial infection (UTI) is a very rare cause of FLUTD, accounting for 1–5% of cats younger than 10 years.
 However, in cats over 10 years of age, UTIs are much more prevalent and idiopathic cases much less frequent.

-Other FLUTD conditions include physical trauma, tumors of the urinary tract, voluntary urinary retention (a common behaviour seen in cats not given a suitable place to void eg no litterbox or dirty litterbox), congenital abnormalities and neurological problems.
+Other FLUTD conditions include physical trauma, tumors of the urinary tract, voluntary urinary retention (a common behaviour seen in cats not given a suitable place to void e.g. no litterbox or dirty litterbox), congenital abnormalities and neurological problems.
 In about 60% of cases, the cause is never discovered.
-These are classified as idiopathic FLUTD cases or Feline Idiopathic Cystitis (FIC).
+These are classified as idiopathic FLUTD cases or feline idiopathic cystitis (FIC).

 Cats with FLUTD and especially those with reoccurring FIC may benefit from environmental enrichment.
 Environmental enrichment includes changing of the type of litter used and maintaining a clean area for the litter boxes.
-The “1+1” rule for multiple cat owners is highly advised, where the house has a litter box for each cat they own, plus an additional one.
+The "1+1" rule for multiple cat owners is highly advised, where the house has a litter box for each cat they own, plus an additional one.
 If cats have urinated outside of the litter box in inappropriate places, thorough cleaning of the area is advised to reduce the interest of other cats.
 Placing litter boxes in areas of low noise and traffic and away from other pets is also suggested.

 Mimicking natural behaviour for a cat with chronic stress helps them relax.
 Since indoor cats are an at-risk cohort, supervised outdoor play for restricted periods will increase stimulation and reduce stress.
-They can also benefit from “hide and seek” games with their food, where they are “hunting” in their environment.
+They can also benefit from "hide and seek" games with their food, where they are "hunting" in their environment.
 Placing scratch posts or raised walkways where they can retreat and hide increases their sense of security and familiarity of the area.
 The use of play time and toys to increase their exercise levels is advised as obese and sedentary cats seem to be at higher risk for the development of LUTD and FIC.

 Cats that are particularly sensitive to their environment require a strict routine with minimal environmental changes.
 For instance, owners can inadvertently stress their cats out with their own emotional displays or changes in their routines.
 The use of simulated feline facial pheromone can reduce the activation of the sympathetic nervous system and reduce stress through a sense of familiarity.

 Lastly, pain medication such as buprenorphine or meloxicam may be prescribed to reduce swelling and pain during an acute flare-up of cystitis and can assist recovery and provide relief to the cat.
-This should usually be taken for 7-14 days or until symptoms subside.
+This should usually be taken for 7–14 days or until symptoms subside.
 Anti-spasm drugs such as prazosin may also be given to prevent painful urethral spasms which could escalate into a functional block.

 Amitriptyline, an antidepressant, has also shown some benefits but needs further research.